 - Remove bones from chicken and fish before serving.

 - Cut foods such as meat and cheese into small pieces.

 - Do not offer other foods that are choking hazards, such as marshmallows, dried fruit like raisins, gum and gel candies until the child is at least 4 years old and can chew their food well.

 - Make sure the child is awake and alert before offering them food.

 - Do not prop or leave a baby alone with a bottle.
 They could choke on the liquid.

-- Have the child sit up while eating and drinking.
+- Have children sit up while eating and drinking.

-- Do not give a child anything to eat or drink while they are walking, playing, or sitting in a moving car, bus or stroller.
+- Do not give children anything to eat or drink while they are walking, playing, or sitting in a moving car, bus or stroller.